 - If you’re going for take-out, don’t miss out on “kids eat free” nights.

 - Take advantage of coupons and deals like two-for meals.

-- Don’t fall for those deals “you couldn’t pass up”.
+- Don’t fall for those deals “you just can’t pass up.”
 If you don’t need it, don’t buy it.